Coriandrum sativum

 Essential Oil

-The essential oil encapsulates a whole array of notes—spice, fruit, citrus and a hint of floral.
+The essential oil is colourless to pale yellow and encapsulates a whole array of notes—spice, fruit, citrus and a hint of floral.
 Intense and strong, a little goes far.
 It adds depth and body to blends and accords.
 Blended with top notes of other citrus scents it gives citrus depth and structure.
 It also blends well with florals like lavender and spicy-woody scents like sandalwood.
+The EO is used in aromatherapy, perfumery and as a flavouring in pharmaceuticals.

 Hydrosol